zwcrowley/blackstone/README.md

 can be a single time point or pre-post, that will be inserted into a stacked bar chart with The Mark USA branding.

-**scale_labels** Required, a character vector of levels to set the scale for the plot, accepts a character vector of 3 to 7 items.
+**scale_labels** scale_labels Required, a character vector of labels for the response scale, must be in the desired order, e.g. if you have a 5 item scale of minimal to extensive it should look like this:
+`levels_min_ext <- c("Minimal", "Slight", "Moderate", "Good", "Extensive")`.
+This argument accepts a character vector of 3 to 7 items.

 **pre_post** Logical, default is FALSE.
 If true, returns a pre-post stacked bar chart, arranged by question, this requires data structured